ShriramGH/JAVA_DS_Module-6/Ex2- Count how many times a number appears in an array recursively.md

 public class CountOccurrences {

-    // Recursive function to count occurrences of a target number public static int countOccurrences(int[] arr, int n, int target) {
+    public static int countOccurrences(int[] arr, int n, int target) {
         //write your code here
         if (n == 0) {
             return 0;
         }

-        // Check the last element and add 1 if it matches the target if (arr[n - 1] == target) {
+        if (arr[n - 1] == target) {
             return 1 + countOccurrences(arr, n - 1, target);
         } else {